Where are your participants from?

 If this is your first time away, our two-week Excalibur and Northern Lights programs are designed to be an introduction to wilderness adventure.
 Older and returning participants choose our Langskib or Northwaters programs which takes them into the wilderness for a 20-day canoe trip.
-We plan specific routes and break into sections of 6-10 after a day or two of orientation in basecamp.
+We plan specific routes and break into sections of 6-10 after a day or two of orientation in base camp.
 Choosing trips after getting to know participants allows us to help make the experience meet the needs of the individual.
-Check our wilderness canoe camp dates and rates for 2014 here.
+Check our wilderness canoe camp dates and rates for 2017 here.

 What do I need to bring?
 Do I have to buy expensive gear?

 You probably already have most of what you need; a sleeping bag, rain gear, sturdy foot wear and enough clothes to stay warm down to 5 degrees Celsius (40′ F).
 Northwaters and Langskib supply all of the group camping gear including: canoes, packs, paddles, PFD’s, tents, cook kits, etc. Once you have registered for a program, we will include a complete equipment list with your confirmation package.
 Watch our “How to Pack for a Wilderness Canoe Trip” video here!

 Yes!
 We have an exceptionally high return rate.
 Participants return because they are valued members of a supportive community which requires only that they show up, be themselves and do their best.
 Each year participants are invited back on progressively more challenging trips- through the Temagami region, on scenic northern rivers to run white water, and ultimately on to the Hudson Bay.
 We even offer a Leadership Expedition for 17-19 year-olds with hopes of apprenticing to be a Northwaters and Langskib guide.